web-platform-tests/wpt/docs/test-style-guidelines.md

 nothing should ever be red in a test.

-There is one important exception to this rule... the test for the 'red' value for the color properties!
+There is one important exception to this rule... the test for the `red` value for the color properties!

 ### Unobvious tests